Home

 We loved Chivay.
 Nestled among towering mountains, it had a picturesque, small-village quality that makes travel so rewarding.
 We rejoiced at the welcoming stone arch signaling the end of the long, dusty road, followed by renewal at the hot springs after five hours on the bus.
 Friendly people and a spotless, tiny, café where Terry found some of the best coffee on our whole trip were bonuses.
+Read the story about how he used his search for "coffee time" to enhance his second language learning.
 And we were thrilled we were able to see rare condors fly over Colca Canyon.

 But the charming pueblo neutralized the instincts tugging at my sleeve when I bought two dusty bottles of drinking water in a hole-in-the-wall shop off the plaza later the same day.
 (Don’t buy, Ann, don’t buy, my smarter self warned.)
 I paid no attention, not right away.
 When we got back to the hostel, however, the scratched lid didn’t break a seal when I opened it.
 I feared we had bought contaminated bottled water.
 (Note: the window and door pictured on this page are not the shop at which we bought the contaminated bottled water.
 The photo shows a shop typical of those you see all over Peru.)